2014 NEARI Legislative Program

 - Support insuring that pension rights (defined benefits) are protected in statute as property rights.

-- Support allowing time purchased to be credited as part of the vesting requirement for each of the member categories in ERSRI.
+- Support allowing time purchased to be credited as part of the 10-year vesting requirement for each of the member categories in ERSRI.

 - Support requiring binding arbitration on all issues, both monetary and non-monetary, when impasse exists in public school pre-K-12 negotiations, municipal employees' negotiations and state employees' negotiations.